Menu Contact/Location

 Year-round, PHLF offers a variety of educational programs that bring the Pittsburgh region’s rich history and architecture to life for people of all ages and abilities.

-PHLF involves more than 12,000 people each year in learning about the region’s significant architectural heritage through guidebooks, illustrated lectures, hands-on workshops, artifact kits, tours, poetry and art, architectural design challenges, career awareness programs, and after-school enrichment, and Architecture Apprenticeship, and special events.
+PHLF involves more than 5,000 people each year in learning about the region’s significant architectural heritage through guidebooks, illustrated lectures, tours of city neighborhoods and surrounding communities and a host of other special events.

 In the process, participants develop a sense of hometown pride, learn to value diversity (because it’s the different styles and ages of buildings that make a city distinctive), and have the chance to imagine, inquire, investigate, explore, create, and share.